logo for nutrition-and-you.com

 Photo courtesy: La Grande Farmer's market.

-Fresh tomatillos are available round the season in the markets, especially in the stores selling Latin American vegetables.
-While buying, look for fresh, firm, unripe berries featuring bright green color as they have superior tart flavor and preferred in cuisines.
-Avoid sticky and yellow, or purple ones, as they appear over mature, soft, and out of flavor.
+Fresh tomatillos can be available around the year in the market, especially in the stores selling Latin-American vegetables.
+While buying, look for fresh, firm, unripe berries featuring a bright green color, as they have a piquantly tart flavor and, for the same reason, are preferred in the recipes.
+Avoid sticky and yellow, or purple ones, as they appear over-mature, soft, and out of flavor.

-To store, place them inside the vegetable compartment set at right temperature and humidity where they stay fresh for up to 2 weeks.
+To store, place them in the fridge, inside the vegetable compartment, and set at the right temperature and humidity where they stay fresh for up to two weeks.
 To preserve longer, remove the husk and store the green fruits inside the refrigerator placed in a zip pouch.

 Preparation and serving methods